 We provide a wide range of operations, the most common being neutering and dental treatments.
 For complicated procedures, such as orthopaedics, we have a visiting orthopaedic surgeon who we will call in to treat your pet.
 This means they can still be looked after at one of our familiar practices and you are both saved the stress of travelling to an unknown animal hospital.

 Pets which are with us for an operation are looked after in our kennel rooms in a central part of the practice where they are regularly checked on.
 All our kennels have high quality vet beds and your pet will have all the home comforts he or she needs.
-We are able to provide separate accommodation for cats to reduce the stress some of them feel at being near dogs.

 The x-ray facilities at both our practices allow us to examine bones and some major organs, usually while your pet is sedated or anaesthetised.
 We also have a visiting ultrasound specialist.
 Ultrasounds allow us to get very detailed information about a number of internal conditions.